NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Ancestries/Conrasu.md

 ## Physical Description

 The true form of a conrasu is an abstract chunk of spiritual essence.
 While their being exists beyond the truth of humanoid senses, to the mortal eye, their body usually resembles a globe of light, darkness, or space.
 Floating, internal pinpricks of illumination sit inside the ball, slightly obscured as if peeking through a gelatinous substance.
-These “cores” surround themselves with bodies made out of still-living wood, creating the form that most people recognize as a conrasu.
+These "cores" surround themselves with bodies made out of still-living wood, creating the form that most people recognize as a conrasu.

 Conrasus themselves are called to a path and, once they find it, shape frames to create a suitable form, leading to a wide variety of appearances.
 As a conrasu ages, the supple green wood of ttheir body hardens, causing their limbs to lose mobility.
 Conrasus must constantly grow new arms and roots for their living exoskeleton, leaving their frozen limbs as immobile effigies along their shell.